hsablonniere/markleft/labs-md/make-your-own-kind-of-music.md

 <!-- and so on -->
 ```

+* Because clicking on the `.dir` links will change the URL, reload the page and execute `browseFromUrl`, your AJAX call must use the URL.
+* Add some code to retrieve the current pathname of the `location` global object and load information from the server via AJAX.
+* If the pathname is `/`, you'll do a GET on `/browse/`.
+If the pathname is `/Anitek`, you'll do a GET on `/browse/Anitek`.
 * Keep the informations object in memory, it will be useful after...

 ### Rules